kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   1. Call `AssumePlacement` (binds context to the specific node selector/DRA resources).

-  2. Iterate through every pod in the PodSet.
+  2. Iterate through every pod in the PodGroup.

   3. Run standard Pod-level Filter and Score.